behnamasadi/mastering-xml/README.md

 </root>
 ```

-- Have a Closing Tag.
-- Have a Root Element.
-- Case Sensitive.
-- Properly Nested Elements.
-- Attribute Values Must Always be Quoted.

-**Well Formed**: XML documents that conforms to the syntax rules above.
+**Well Formed**: XML document that conforms to the syntax rules above.

 ## Characters and Encoding